BindiChen/project_getting_and_cleaning_data/CodeBook.md

 33. "Time.Gravity.Acceleration.Magnitude.Mean"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 34. "Time.Gravity.Acceleration.Magnitude.StdDev"